njsdeck/Work/README.md

-# Work
+# Total_Work
- Some of the work I did for school.
+Collection of projects I have done for college or for research.